-Cedar Gate Technologies, headquartered in Greenwich, Connecticut, focuses on acquiring and developing healthcare data and analytics technologies and technology-driven services as part of a strategy to build a leading business in the industry.
+Cedar Gate Technologies focuses on acquiring and developing healthcare data and analytics technologies and technology-driven services as part of a strategy to build a leading business in the industry.
 GTCR and Mr. Snow believe the data and analytics space represents an attractive and growing segment within healthcare technology.
 Cedar Gate seeks to invest in companies, products and services that help providers and payors understand and manage risk effectively as they transition toward value-based reimbursement.

 GTCR may invest up to $200 million of equity capital to support management’s strategy.
-Mr. Snow serves as Chairman and Chief Executive Officer of Cedar Gate, and he and his management team will invest alongside GTCR.
+Mr. Snow serves as Chairman and Chief Executive Officer of Cedar Gate Technologies, and he and his management team will invest alongside GTCR.